-Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with over 17 years of in-studio experience.
-Jim graduated from SUNY Stoney Brook in 1993 with a Bachelor of Arts in Music.
+Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with 20+ years of in-studio experience.
+Jim graduated from SUNY Stony Brook in 1993 with a Bachelor of Arts in Music.
 He came on board at Omega in 1995 as an Assistant Recording Engineer, and rose to Chief Engineer in 2009.
 Jim’s many credits include David Archuleta, Dru Hill, Radiohead, Third Eye Blind, Lou Reed, Blindboys of Alabama, NBC Sports.
 As an Pro Tools expert certified engineer in both music and audio for film production, Jim is part of a select group that numbers less than 100 engineers worldwide.
 Jim teaches Pro Tools techniques at Omega as part of the Audio Production Techniques and Audio for Film and Television programs, as well as all levels of recording studio instruction.

 Scotty O’Toole, Senior Staff Engineer: Scotty started working at a small multitrack studio about 1999 after graduating from the Omega Studios School and he hasn’t looked back.
 He’s been working as a full time engineer, out of a variety of studios, ever since.
 He feels fortunate to have worked with many great artists and bands over the years.